reusejs/react-loaders/README.md

 ### Another ReactJS App

 - Create a brand new react js app (Ex: my-app) using following: https://reactjs.org/docs/create-a-new-react-app.html#create-react-app
 - Run `yarn link` in current component library.
-Ex: If you component name is react-dropdowns, you would run yarn link inside react-dropdowns
+Ex: If your component name is react-loaders, you would run yarn link inside react-loaders
-- Go to newly created reactjs app (my-app) and run `yarn link @reusejs/react-dropdowns`
+- Go to newly created reactjs app (my-app) and run `yarn link @reusejs/react-loaders`
-- At the same time also run `yarn serve` in react-dropdowns, so that as you make changes, build happens simultaneously and your my-app refreshes it
+- At the same time also run `yarn serve` in react-loaders, so that as you make changes, build happens simultaneously and your my-app refreshes it

 ## Contributing